TokenChingy/_api/README.md

 });
 ```

-On-top of these chained middleware functions, you can also utilise any ExpressJS middleware in the same way.
+On-top of these chained middleware functions, you can also utilise any ExpressJS middleware as you normally would.
 Just make sure you define it before the collection/database generation logic.

 ## Helpers